actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 $$

-To illustrate how to use the built-in multivariate function in R, I attempt calculate the bivariate normal pdf (as a case of the multivariate distribution) in R, using the function dmnorm().
+To illustrate how to use the built-in multivariate function in R, I attempt calculate the bivariate normal pdf (as a case of the multivariate distribution) in R for the realisations $X=1$ and $Y=1$, using the function dmnorm().
 In other words we aim to find $P[X = 1 , Y = 1]$.

 ```r
 # First, we construct the mean vector and variance-covariance matrix of the bivariate normal distribution